gholler-sopra/hydrator-plugins/core-plugins/docs/RowDenormalizer-batchaggregator.md

 Conditions
 ----------
-In case a field value is not present, it will be considered as NULL.
+In case a field value is not present, it is considered as NULL.

 Consider the following cases:

-If keyfield('id') in the input record is NULL, then that particular record will be filtered out.
+If keyfield('id') in the input record is NULL, then that particular record is filtered out.

-If namefield('attribute') or valuefield('value') is not present for a particular keyfield('id') value, then the denormalized output value for that namefield will be NULL.
+If namefield('attribute') or valuefield('value') is not present for a particular keyfield('id') value, then the denormalized output value for that namefield is NULL.

-If the user provides an output field which is not present in the input record, it will be considered as NULL.
+If the user provides an output field which is not present in the input record, it is considered as NULL.

 Example
 -------